 Tahuayo Lodge, Río Tahuayo, Northern Peru

-The rustic Tahuayo Lodge is located right on the edge of primary jungle, up a tributary 40 miles from the main Amazon River and four hours' speedboat ride from Iquitos.
-The adjoining Tamshiyacu-Tahuayo Reserve is often cited as being the most biodiverse part of the entire Peruvian Amazon — no small claim.
-Wildlife to be spotted here includes the hard-to-spot red ukari monkey, pygmy marmosets and colorful hoatzins, known for their stink and elaborate mating rituals.
+The rustic Tahuayo Lodge is located right on the edge of the primary jungle, up a tributary 40 miles from the main Amazon River and a four-hour speedboat ride from Iquitos.
+The adjoining Tamshiyacu-Tahuayo Reserve is often cited as the most biodiverse part of the Peruvian Amazon—no small claim.
+Wildlife to be spotted here includes the hard-to-spot red ukari monkey, pygmy marmosets, and colorful hoatzins, known for their stink and elaborate mating rituals.
 The lodge has 17 cabins built on stilts above the river bank.
-A research center, run by the lodge is located even deeper into the primary jungle.
+A research center run by the lodge is located even deeper into the primary jungle.

 OtoEx Amazon River Lodge, Northern Peru

 Formerly known as Otorongo Lodge, this accommodation option just up a tributary of the Amazon River is the brainchild of former falconer Anthony Giardinelli.
-Anthony, who likes to be involved with all trips personally, has the unique talent of attracting birds by mimicking their songs — his guests often get to glimpse many rare types of bird that would otherwise remain elusive.
+Anthony, who likes to be involved with all trips personally, has the unique talent of attracting birds by mimicking their songs—his guests often get to glimpse many rare types of birds that would otherwise remain elusive.

-This 12-room lodge sits at 2.5 hours' speedboat ride from Iquitos, with the main complex of thatched buildings facing onto a pretty garden.
+This 12-room lodge sits at a 2.5-hour speedboat ride from Iquitos, with the main complex of thatched buildings facing onto a pretty garden.
 A couple of secluded separate houses overlooking the beautiful nearby creek offer a particularly isolated jungle experience.